oracle-hackers/utilities-api/README.md

   - click **[HERE](https://github.com/oracle-hackers/utilities-api/blob/main/list-of-alt-uri.txt)** for a list of all alternative URIs
   	- alternative urls are slower than `http(s)://utilities.tk/`

+# info
+Please note that the homepage (https://utilities.tk/) returns a status code of `404` (even though the homepage is still displayed) this is to hopefully reduce some bots pinging the api

 # pro access
 Buy PRO access [HERE](https://bit.ly/getproaccessutilitiesfromghrdm)